 The Company calculates basic net income (loss) per common share by dividing net income (loss) attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 In periods of net income, diluted net income per share takes into account the effect of potentially dilutive common shares when the effect is dilutive.
-Potentially dilutive common shares include (i) common stock issuable upon exercise of outstanding stock options and (ii) contingent RSUs that are convertible into shares of common stock upon achievement of certain service and performance requirements.
+Potentially dilutive common shares include (i) shares of common stock issuable upon exercise of outstanding stock options and (ii) shares underlying RSUs that are contingently issuable upon achievement of certain service and performance requirements.
 The effect of potentially dilutive common shares is computed using the treasury stock method.

-The computations of basic and diluted net loss per common share are set forth below:
+The following table summarizes the computations of basic and diluted net loss per common share:

-Year Ended December 31, ,

-2022 2021 2020

-(In thou sands , except per share data)

-Numerator:

-Net income (loss) attributable to common stockholders - basic and diluted \$ 8,722 \$ (9,319) \$ 5 (56,054)

-Denominator:

-Weighted average common shares - basic 128,255 133,530 133,491

-Weighted average common shares - diluted 130,134 133,530 133,491

-Net income (loss) attributable to common stockholders per share - basic and diluted \$ 0.07 \$ (0.07) \$ 6 (0.42)
+Year Ended December 31, 2023 2022 2021 2021 (In thousands, except per share data) e data) Numerator: Net income (loss) attributable to common stockholders - basic and diluted \$ 15,415 \$ 8,722 \$ (9,319) Denominator: Weighted average common shares - basic 125,598 128,255 133,530 Weighted average common shares - diluted 127,215 130,134 133,530 • • .
+(0.0.7) Net income (loss) attributable to common stockholders per share - basic and diluted \$ 0.12 \$ 0.07 \$ (0.07)

 For the year ended December 31, 2022, 0.2 million unvested service-based RSUs were excluded from the computation of basic net income per share and not included in the computation of diluted net income per share, as the effect would be anti-dilutive, and 0.2 million unvested performance-based RSUs were not included in the computation of basic and diluted net income per share, as certain performance criteria have not been satisfied.
+There were no such shares for the year ended December 31, 2023.

-Due to the Company's net loss position for the years ended December 31, 2021 and 2020 all potential common stock equivalents were anti-dilutive and therefore excluded from the calculation of diluted net loss per share.
-The incremental number of shares underlying stock options and RSUs outstanding with anti-dilutive effects are presented below:
+Due to the Company's net loss position for the year ended December 31, 2021 all potential common stock equivalents were anti-dilutive and therefore excluded from the calculation of diluted net loss per share.

+The following table presents the incremental number of shares underlying stock options and RSUs outstanding with antidilutive effects:

 Year Ended December 31,

-2022 2021 20
+2023 2022 2021

 (In thousands)

-Performance-based RSUs 210 183 127
+Performance-based RSUs 210 183

-Service-based RSUs 536 567
+Service-based RSUs 536

-Stock options 1,189 1,946
+Stock options 1,189